-Becoming an entrepreneur might be appealing to you because you’re feeling stuck in your current career and are looking for a major change.
+If you’re feeling stuck in your current career and are looking for a major change, then becoming an entrepreneur may appeal to you.
 Or you might have an amazing idea that you want to try to turn into a viable business.
 There are lots of perks to being an entrepreneur, including:

 Be your own boss

-Being an entrepreneur is appealing because it gives you the ability to turn a profit on your own terms, for a business that’s all yours.
-Maybe you are tired of working for others and want to strike out on your own.
-Or perhaps you have a great idea and want to turn it into a viable business.
+You may find entrepreneurship appealing because it gives you the ability to turn a profit on your own terms, for a business that’s all yours.
+Maybe you’re tired of working for others and want to strike out on your own, or you’re struggling to find employment.
 Many people are drawn to entrepreneurship because they are self-motivated and want to be independent when it comes to earning a living.

 Create a new product or service

 Becoming an entrepreneur gives you the freedom to build a product or service from scratch, turning an original idea into a viable business.
 Though becoming an entrepreneur will not always be easy, and comes with many risks.
 Taking on this role will give you the opportunity to create something new in the marketplace.